Cheap Trick: Legacy

+Cheap Trick's work bridged elements of '60s guitar pop, '70s hard rock, and the emerging punk rock sound, and helped set the template for subsequent power pop artists.
+The band has performed live more than 5,000 times since its formation and has sold more than 20 million albums.

 In 2016, Cheap Trick was inducted into the Rock and Roll Hall of Fame.
 The induction ceremony was held at the Barclays Center in Brooklyn, New York on April 8, and the band was introduced by Kid Rock.
 Zander, Nielsen, Petersson, and Carlos were in attendance; with Carlos on drums, the band performed "I Want You to Want Me", "Dream Police", "Surrender" and "Ain't That a Shame".

-Cheap Trick have been cited as an influence on several artists in the alternative rock and power pop genre, including Nirvana, Green Day, Pearl Jam, and Smashing Pumpkins.
+The band's influence has been cited by a diverse range of rock artists.
+Cheap Trick have been cited as an influence on several artists in the alternative rock genre, including Nirvana, Green Day, Pearl Jam, and Smashing Pumpkins.
 X Japan guitarist Pata cited them as the Western band that had the biggest impact on him and as the reason he started playing guitar.